The Impact of Data Distribution on Q-learning with Function Approximation: Data distribution matters

-More recently, different works study the impact of the data distribution on offline policy evaluation with linear function approximation \citep{duan_2020,wang_2020}. \citet{wang_2020} show that good data coverage is not sufficient to sample-efficiently perform offline policy evaluation and that significantly stronger assumptions on distributional shift may be needed.
+Other works \citep{wang_2020,amortila_2020,zanette_2020} have also proved hardness results for offline RL, however, under an even weaker form of concentrability than that induced by Eqs.~\eqref{eq:C1_bound} and \eqref{eq:supremum_coef}.
+For example, \citet{wang_2020} show that good coverage over the feature space is not sufficient to sample-efficiently perform offline policy evaluation with linear function approximation and that significantly stronger assumptions on distributional shift may be needed.
+We refer to \citet{xie_2020} for a detailed discussion on the relation between the different proposed concentrability coefficients and hardness results for offline RL.

+We conclude by noting that offline policy evaluation allows for more interpretable and amenable quantification of distributional shift; under such setting, distributional shift can be more accurately quantified in terms of a statistical distance between sampling distribution $\mu$ and the stationary distribution of the target policy, as recently proposed by \citet{duan_2020}.

-In the next sections, we provide a new interpretation of $C_3$ as an $f$-divergence and give a new motivation for the use of maximum entropy sampling distributions.
+In the next section, we provide an interpretation of $C_3$ as an $f$-divergence and give a new motivation for the use of maximum entropy sampling distributions from a game-theoretical point of view.